alexandre-touret/alexandre-touret.github.io/content/posts/pack-ship-java-deployment-distributed-tracing-elasticapm.en.md

       emptyDir: {}
 ```

-{{< admonition tip "Why not copying the Java agent directly in the initContainer Docker image execution?" >}}
+{{< admonition tip "Why not just copying the Java agent directly in the initContainer Docker image execution?" >}}
 The copy must be run with a command specified in the initContainer declaration and cannot be done during the initContainer execution (i.e., specified in its Dockerfile).
 Why?
 The volume is mounted just after the initContainer execution and drops the JAR file copied earlier.